aiming-taxonomy/glossary/readme.md

 Determining the best next series of targets, forming a mental route between targets

 ## Sensitivity

-A unit that fundamentally describes how much you will turn in-game when you move your mouse an arbitrary distance
+A unit or value that fundamentally describes how much you will turn in-game when you move your mouse an arbitrary distance

 ## Static (Dots/Clicking)